baronsgit/credit-risk-classification/README.md

-# Credit-Risk-Classification
+# Credit Risk Classification

--
-This notebook uses a logistic regression model tested on both the original and resampled datasets to create a comparative credit risk analysis report.
+This project uses a logistic regression model tested on both the original and resampled datasets to create a comparative credit risk analysis report.

 # Overview of the Analysis
--

 This tool uses historical lending data to build a supervised ML model that predicts borrower creditworthiness based on various financial factors.
 It focuses on classifying loans as "healthy" or "high risk" using a Logistic Regression technique.
 The target variable is loan_status (0 or 1), and other data are features (X).

 The ML process involves model creation, fitting, and utilization.
 Since healthy loans outnumber risky ones, this presents an imbalanced classification challenge.